AvichalJain/Learn_To_Cartoonize-SOC2/README.md

 * Built the Dataset Class and cached the data for faster loading of data , used Anmie Face dataset for model training
 * used Binary cross entropy loss function for evaluation losses
 * used Adam optimizer

+#### Pix2Pix_for_Cartoonizing_Images

+This is the final implementation of my SoC Project "Learn To Cartoonize".
+* Used Pix2Pix gan for mapping real images to cartoon images
+* used patchgan discriminator
+* Dataset used can be found [here](https://www.kaggle.com/datasets/defileroff/comic-faces-paired-synthetic-v2)